U.S. Route 24 in Illinois: East Peoria to Eureka

 US 24/IL 29 enters East Peoria just south of the IL 8/IL 116 westbound interchange.
-US 24/IL 29 joins IL 8/IL 116 eastbound at the foot of the left connector ramp, and then continues north.
+US 24/IL 29 joins IL 8/IL 116 eastbound at the foot of the left connector ramp and then continues north.

 In East Peoria, US 24 follows another series of concurrencies.
 At Camp Street, US 24/IL 29/IL 116 join US 150 westbound, forming a wrong-way concurrency.
 IL 8 splits from US 24 and travels east-northeast, along with US 150 eastbound.
 Just after crossing Camp Street, US 24/US 150/IL 29/IL 116 have an interchange with I-74.
 IL 29 splits onto I-74 westbound to cross the river to Peoria, while US 24/US 150/IL 116 continue northeast.
 This series of concurrencies ends at the interchange on the north side of East Peoria, where IL 116 continues northeast, US 150 crosses the Illinois River on the McClugage Bridge, and US 24 turns to the east.

-The highway continues past Illinois Central College to the interchange of Business US 24 and the eastern terminus of IL 8, (Business US 24 and IL 8 form an unsigned wrong-way concurrency at this point).
-Business US 24 continues to Washington's town square on a four-lane undivided surface road, which eventually narrows to a two-lane road; the US 24 bypass remains four lanes divided to Main Street north of Washington.
-The eastern terminus of Business US 24 is near Eureka.
+The highway continues past Illinois Central College to the interchange of US 24 Business (US 24 Bus.) and the eastern terminus of IL 8 (US 24 Bus. and IL 8 form an unsigned wrong-way concurrency at this point).
+US 24 Bus. continues to Washington's town square on a four-lane undivided surface road, which eventually narrows to a two-lane road; the US 24 bypass remains four lanes divided to Main Street north of Washington.
+The eastern terminus of US 24 Bus. is near Eureka.

 Eureka to Indiana

 In Eureka, US 24 has a stoplight with IL 117; there are also numerous signs to Eureka College and the Ronald Reagan Trail, as Eureka had prominence in President Ronald Reagan's early life.
 US 24 then continues east, bypassing Secor to the south before meeting with I-39.

 Just east of I-39, US 24 serves as the main east–west road through El Paso, which largely serves as a stop for travelers on I-39.
-US 24 travels through one other community, Gridley before having an interchange with I-55 west of Chenoa.
+US 24 travels through one other community, Gridley, before having an interchange with I-55 west of Chenoa.

 East of I-55, US 24 has an intersection with former US 66.
-It then passes through the towns of Fairbury, Forrest and Chatsworth, intersecting Illinois Route 47 in Forrest.
+It then passes through the towns of Fairbury, Forrest, and Chatsworth, intersecting IL 47 in Forrest.
 Just south of Gilman, US 24 has an interchange with I-57 before overlapping US 45 through Gilman.
 The two highways separate east of Gilman.

-In Crescent City US 24 intersects IL 49.
+In Crescent City, US 24 intersects IL 49.
 In Watseka, it overlaps IL 1 through the town; the final concurrency, with US 52 in Sheldon carries into Indiana.